Modalities, Research and Personalized Programming

 For hundreds of years, parents of children who are deaf or hard-of-hearing have been faced with two exclusive choices for the education of their children: learning with sign language or learning through the use of spoken language and any residual hearing their child may have (historically called the “oral” approach).
 Many families have felt torn about which language modality to provide for their child, and some have faced intense pressure to make permanent decisions prematurely.

 At the Utah School for the Deaf, things are different.

-Here at USD, parents can choose a dual immersion program using both American Sign Language (ASL) and English, an English-only program using listening and spoken language skills, or they can customize the educational experience for their child with all of the advantages of both programs.
+Here at USD, parents can choose a personalized program using both American Sign Language (ASL) and English, an English-only program using listening and spoken language skills, or they can customize the educational experience for their child with all of the advantages of both programs.
 Our highly specialized professionals are sensitive to the difficult decisions faced by parents, and in our schools the needs of the child always come first.
-As the primary stakeholders in their children’s education, parents are encouraged to follow the lead of their children and to be flexible as their needs change over time.
+As the primary stakeholders in their children’s education, parents are encouraged to follow the lead of their children and to be flexible if their needs change over time.

 USD then implements the IEP team recommendations for each student.
 We recognize that each child’s path is individualized and can change over time.
 If at any time a current placement no longer meets the needs of the child, the parent can request a meeting to discuss other options.

 This web page is intended to offer access to facts, research-driven data, and expertise from a variety of professionals in the field of deaf education to assist parents along this journey.

 Pictured: Mom Kimberly and infant Pearl share their personal success story.